xlwang/queryprovenance/docs/notes.md

 * multi-query case
 * argument for cleaning FP instead of embedding in algorithm?
 * Which complaints are most important?
-* Logging
+X Logging
-  * log the query that was changed/fixed
+  X log the query that was changed/fixed

 # Mar 25